AmnaSnene/DHTNet_GNS3_Tests/README.md

 If the Docker image already exists on Docker Hub, GNS3 will pull it for you; otherwise, you need to make sure that the image exists on the VM.

 ## Networking
+To add Host-only Adapter: open virtualbox > you see Tools > on the right most side of tools bar there is a icon of 3 lines > left click it > click option network > click on create

 Before starting the VM, you need to add a network adapter.
-You can create multiple adapters (you need a NAT adapter).
+You can create multiple adapters (you should add a NAT adapter  and a bridged adapter is needed too).
 To create a virtual network deployed on the VM, use the NAT node or the Cloud node with a port of the network adapter set to NAT or Bridged (NOT host-only).
+You need to setup local GNS3 Wizard.

 ## REST API:
 For REST API documentation, refer to the [REST API Documentation](https://gns3-server.readthedocs.io/en/stable/endpoints.html)